iambumblehead/scroungejs/README.md

  When tree information is collected a visual representation of each tree is printed.

+ `isConcatenated` may be defined as true or false or it may be defined with comma separated names of trees or extension types, such as '.js'.
+Only matching files will be concatenated.

  ```bash
  $ node ./scrounge.js -i ./getStarted --isConcatenated=true
  [...] read: files (2/2)